TuckLAB: Energy

 TuckLAB: Energy provides a multidisciplinary, interactive introduction to the complex socio-technical landscape of energy systems to help students build their capacity to manage and lead energy transitions across all sectors of society.

-Taught by leading faculty and practitioners in energy, society, business, and sustainability, the TuckLAB: Energy curriculum dives into policy, technology, finance, marketing, organizational change, professional leadership, and equity and justice.
-Students will attend classes at the new home for the Irving Institute, a vibrant hub situated between the Tuck School of Business and the Thayer School of Engineering.
+Taught by leading faculty and practitioners in energy, society, business, and sustainability, the TuckLAB: Energy curriculum dives into policy, finance, entrepreneurship and marketing, organizational change, and equity and justice.
+Students will complete a team project that integrates and applies the TuckLAB: Energy curriculum by focusing in on a challenge in difficult decarbonization from an interdisciplinary and multi-stakeholder perspective.
+In addition, students will learn from casual “fireside chats” with leading energy and climate experts and meet young Dartmouth alumni during a career panel.Students will attend classes at the new home for the Irving Institute Sessions will be held at the Irving Institute’s light-filled home, a vibrant hub for teaching and learning situated between the Tuck School of Business and the Thayer School of Engineering.

 The Arthur L. Irving Institute for Energy and Society at Dartmouth, Tuck’s Revers Center for Energy, Sustainability and Innovation and Undergraduate Programs Office designed the program curriculum, manage its delivery, and provide program funding.